 Frank Furedi is an emeritus professor of sociology at the University of Kent in Canterbury.
-His What’s Happened To The University: A Sociological Exploration Of Its Infantilisation is published by Routledge.
+His latest book, "How Fear Works; The Culture of Fear in The 21st Century," is published by Bloomsbury Press.

 “The single most important intellectual trend of our time is the popular rediscovery of human tribalism,” Jonathan Rauch wrote earlier this month in an influential op-ed in The Washington Post.
 Now the conversation on tribalism rolls on.
 In her new book, Political Tribes: Group Thinking and The Fate of Nations, Amy Chua of Yale Law School […]Read More

 On both sides of the Atlantic, complaints are frequently raised about the relative absence of intellectual and political diversity in the Academy.
 The main emphasis of these criticisms is that teachers holding conservative and right-wing views are seriously underrepresented in university departments, particularly in the social sciences and the humanities.
 Responsibility for the feeble state […]Read More

 Non-judgmentalism has emerged as one of the core values of higher education.
 Today’s college students have been educated to perceive their sense of personal security with being affirmed and not judged.
 Many advocates of safe spaces claim that not being judged is one of the main virtues of their institution.
 One website advertising “20 Great […]Read More

 I have stopped counting the number of times that an academic colleague reminds me that “undergraduates are not what they used to be.”
 In private conversations, a significant minority of academic teachers have raised the concern that the age-old distinction between school children and university students was fast losing its meaning.
 Back in 2003, Neil […]Read More